deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Fuck knew, they all needed *somethin’* ‘ta laugh about.
 The memorial fields had recently, *finally* been able to step down the number of pyres they were lighting as the last of the biodrone uprising’s dead were honored...only for one weapon to fill up their schedule again.

 And Daar had, of course, been true to his word.
-Everyone one of those pyres was lit from a parent flame he’d lit himself, by hand.
+Every one of those pyres was lit from a parent flame he’d lit himself, by hand.
 That flame was now kept Eternal at a shrine they’d built next to the field.
 The ash from all the burnt wood would one day make it among the most productive forests on Gao, but not until *all* the pyres had been burned.

 After a solemn duty like that, a little mischief was *important.*